There’s a scene in You’ve Got Mail, about halfway through the film, where Meg Ryan’s Kathleen Kelly begins to realize that it’s just not working.

 That story element, that notion of loss, parallels what many locally-owned bookstores are enduring today.
-The economic challenges of 2020 are familiar, and yet they different in their own ways.
+The economic challenges of 2020 are familiar, and yet different in their own ways.
 Big box retail still looms over the vitality of independent bookstores, but those big boxes themselves are threatened by the power of online commerce, represented by Amazon and fueled by the shifting habits of consumers gripped by a global pandemic.

 This environment tests the mettle of entrepreneurs and proprietors of all stripes.
 Congregating in charming, local bookstores to sift through new titles and discuss the latest releases is pleasing in normal times but ill-advised in a world dominated by distancing, masks and proper airflow.

 There’s no mistake that Kathleen Kelly functions as a patron saint of sorts for the owners of independent bookstores across the country.
 Nowhere is that more true than in Thomasville, Georgia at The Bookshelf.

 Inspired by the movie she loved, Annie Jones has taken a page directly from Kelly by fighting back against the myriad of challenges that hang over her head.
 She’s the host of From The Front Porch, a weekly podcast focusing on new titles and best reads.
 She’s cultivating an active online shop, steadily working to expand her reach outside the boundaries of the small town.
 She’s shifting book clubs and reader retreats online to ensure that sense of community she values so much can remain.
 She’s adjusting hours and setting up appointment-only gatherings to accommodate those jittery about the risks associated with the pandemic.